Saturday, August 30, 2025

 Hi Blog,

 Lately, I’ve been tangled up in some heavy thoughts about confidence, self-worth, and where I stand in the eyes of society.
-People often say things like “just be confident,” “ignore the negativity,” or “you’re enough as you are.”
+People often say things like “just be confident”, “ignore the negativity”, or “you’re enough as you are.”
 These words are kind, but I find myself wondering… does it really work that way?
-Especially in a world that clearly puts certain people — the good-looking, the successful, the naturally charismatic — on pedestals.
+Especially in a world that clearly puts certain people — the good-looking, the successful, and the naturally charismatic — on pedestals.
 The rest of us?
 We’re left either trying to catch up or slowly disappearing into the background.

-Maybe it’s not about how others rank me, but how I choose to respond to the rankings I see.
+Maybe it’s not about how others rank me but how I choose to respond to the rankings I see.
 I’ve observed two kinds of people who are completely confident in themselves, but in ways that made me think.
 One ignores all advice, even if it’s meant to help, and the other shines so brightly in the public eye that they no longer feel the need to reflect on their flaws.

 Both seem powerful on the outside, but something inside me wonders if that kind of unchecked self-belief might lead to blindness.
 I, on the other hand, still take in what people say — good or bad.
 Sometimes it stings, but I try to use it to understand, not to hate.
 I don’t want to shut my heart just to look strong.
-Yet, this openness makes others think I’m weak or stubborn for not discarding the “noise.”
-It’s confusing… but I now realise, confidence doesn’t mean rejecting every voice.
+Yet, this openness makes others think I’m weak or stubborn for not discarding the “noise”.
+It’s confusing… But I now realise confidence doesn’t mean rejecting every voice.
 It means choosing carefully what to keep and what to let go — and doing it with intention, not pride.

 Jeff